-- For academic appointments you will need to include additional information, for example current and proposed research interests, courses taught and students supervised, contributions to your academic field.
+- for academic appointments, you will need to include additional information, eg current and proposed research interests, courses taught and students supervised, contributions to your academic field.

 It is essential to demonstrate that you meet the requirements of the position as identified both in the advertisement and the Position Description.
 Positions advertised at UTS have Selection Criteria that you must address as part of your job application.

 Selection Criteria are specific requirements (skills, attributes, knowledge, qualifications and experience) that a person needs to successfully carry out the particular job.

 Response to the Selection Criteria may be requested in a separate document or addressed within the content of your resume (and/or Cover Letter).
 Please follow the application instructions in the advertisement.

 At UTS, the Selection Committee is required to assess each applicant on merit in terms of how well their application meets the Selection Criteria.
 Ensure you highlight how your qualifications, skills, knowledge and experience meet each of the specific Selection Criteria.